aleksmt/wiremock-async-transformer/README.md

 ## Intro
 The reason why the extension exists: sometimes you need to perform async request after the response, e.g. to invoke remote webhook.

+Typically, it's not required during the automated tests.
+But if you want to mock something on the pre-production system very "quick and dirty", the solution might be helpful.
+So you don't have to "hold" some additional runtime, async request "from the box" doing what you want.

-This transformer allows you to do that by creating a separate thread, which is waiting for the given interval of time and then performs a request.
+This transformer creates separated thread, which waiting for the given interval of time and then performs a HTTP request.

 ```text
     +-----------+  request           +------------+